umbertocappellazzo/CL_Anthology/README.md

 # CL_Anthology

 This repository collects a list (non-exhaustive and under-development) of recent **continual learning (CL) papers**, with the intention of providing the reader with a structured overview of the state-of-the-art CL papers divided by the *category* (e.g., rehearsal, regularization, architectural) and the *modality*  (e.g., audio/speech, text/NLP, image/vision) considered in the papers.
-Given my constant quest to keep up with brand-new papers, I deem this collection can come in handy for other people.
+Given my constant quest to keep up with brand-new papers, I hope this collection can come in handy for other people.

 I would like to include papers that **in my opinion** are compelling and noteworthy, nevertheless any suggestion is warmly appreciated, so if you think a paper is worth being listed here, please let me know!